scchess/Qualimap/doc/faq.rst

 **Q**: *How to cite Qualimap?*

-**A**: If you use Qualimap for your research, please cite the following:
+**A**: If you use Qualimap 2 for your research, please cite the following:

-**García-Alcalde, et al. "Qualimap: evaluating next generation sequencing alignment data."
-Bioinformatics(2012) 28 (20): 2678-2679**
+**Okonechnikov, K., Conesa, A., & García-Alcalde, F. (2015).
+"Qualimap 2: advanced multi-sample quality control for high-throughput sequencing data."
+Bioinformatics, btv566**

 |